rushipanchal1656/student-app/README.md

 mvn clean package
 ```

-This command will compile the project, run tests, and package the application into a JAR or WAR file located in the `target` directory.
+This command compiles the project, runs tests, and packages the application into a JAR or WAR file, located in the `target` directory.

 <img src="images/eight_image1.png" alt="Building the Project with Maven" width="500"/>
 <img src="images/eight_image2.png" alt="Building the Project with Maven" width="500"/>